xaviermartinez2012/fahda-native-contacts/all-contacts/README.md

     Run this script in the location of the F@H PROJ* directories.
 After running, grep resulting log file (check_FAH-PDBs_PROJ*.log) for "WRONG", "ZERO", and "NOT" to look for bad or missing PDBs.
+The script will also attempt to fix the "wrong timestamp" issues.

     --logfile, -l <log_file>
         Path to an input logfile.
 When specified only check the PDBs whose